vincintz/ml101/notes/03/PITCHME.md

 ![Gradient)](https://raw.githubusercontent.com/vincintz/ml101/master/notes/assets/gradientdescent.png)

+* Compute cost at the output layer
-* Change in weigh is based on the gradient
+* Change in weigh is based on the cost gradient
+  * derivative of cost wrt weight
-* Cost function is not so simple
+* Cost function is not simple
 * We need a simple way to compute the gradient

 +++